--Also a Medical team will visits every four months (3 times a year) each health center located on remote areas.
+-Also, a Medical team will visit every four months (3 times a year) each health centre located in remote areas.
 These visits will be for control of terminal illness and others.
-At the same time to make monthly checks that are very important to know the status of patients on the area.
+At the same time to make monthly checks that are critical to know the status of patients in the area.

 What is innovative about your idea?
 How does it add value?

-By implementing this project doctors will have the advantage of knowing which diseases are affecting which remote area, and at the same time patients will not have to travel long distances for medicines or healt center services.
+By implementing this project, doctors will have the advantage of knowing which diseases are affecting which remote area, and at the same time patients will not have to travel long distances for medicines or health centre services.

 It creates an independence of for the areas affected on the RAAN and introduces mobile technology as a means of health care enactor.
 It also involves young citizens in reproductive planning, cultural health (food and hygiene practices) model strategies and would take a more active approach towards controlling the diseases affecting the area.